footfish/numan/README.md

 - Easily changing/adding new layers.
 For example swapping to a different storage mechanism.
 - Avoids circular dependencies (which go does not allow).

 ## Installation
-This installation uses Go modules so should not installed in your $GOPATH (of course you will need Go installed to compile)
+This installation uses Go modules, so should not be installed in your $GOPATH (of course you will need Go installed to compile)

 ```
 $ git clone https://github.com/footfish/numan